octaniumdev/celos/README.md

 # How to recreate CelOS & Our package list

 Free and open source software is at the heart of Cob:web-Aclevo, and so we are going to ensure that all of the packages, scripts and tools provided pre and post installation are open source, free and findable.
-CelOS is licensed under the MIT license so you can copy, re-create, redistribute and contribute to CelOS!
+CelOS is licensed under the GPL3 license so you can copy, re-create, redistribute and contribute to CelOS!

 ## Based on Ubuntu (20.04 LTS)